-websites, a decrease from the \$31.3 million they reported in 2015.
-As in 2015, the Commission is not separately reporting the amount spent in 2016 on Internet advertising other than on company websites because only one company reported spending in that category.
+In 2018, the companies reported spending \$23.6 million on advertising on company websites, a decrease from the \$25.1 million they reported in 2017.
+As in 2017, the Commission is not separately reporting the amount spent in 2018 on Internet advertising other than on company websites because only one company reported spending in that category.

-The Commission is not reporting expenditures on telephone advertising in 2016 because only one company reported spending in that category.
+The companies reported making no expenditures on telephone advertising in 2018.
 This category includes costs associated with telemarketing calls or the operation of incoming telephone lines for consumers to participate in promotions or hear pre-recorded product messages.
-The companies reported no spending in 2015 in this category.
+The Commission did not report spending on telephone advertising for 2017 because only one company reported spending in that category.